tsboom/dwetl/README.md

 ## Getting Started

-Prerequisites: Python 3, pip, virtualenv
+Prerequisites: Python 3.7, pip, virtualenv

-Start by cloning the repo and unzipping it into your /apps/git folder.
+Start by cloning the repo and unzipping it into your /apps/git directory, or wherever your UMD Libraries repos are stored on your local machine.

+Go into the repo's root directory.

 `cd dwetl`

-Create a virtualenv called venv.
+Create a virtualenv called venv using Python 3.

 `virtualenv venv`

-Enter your virtual environment
+Enter your virtual environment and check to see if `python --version` shows python 3.7.

 `source venv/bin/activate`

-Download the requirements
+Make sure your python version is Python 3.7.
+If it isn't, delete that venv directory and create a new one.

+`python3 -m venv venv`

+Make sure when you are inside your virtual environment `(venv)` should show up in your terminal on the left-hand side, and your python --version should be Python 3.

 `pip install -r requirements.txt`

+If you get an error about psycopg2, you will need to make sure you have postgresql installed.
+You can do it with homebrew `brew install postgresql` and try installing the requirements again.

-Copy the "env_example" file to ".env" and configure:
+Copy the "env_example" file to ".env" and edit the .env file with your environment information:

 `cp env_example .env`